 We collect information about you so that we can:

-We use any information submitted to us by you only to contact you when you have requested we do so.
-The lawful basis for such processing is to fulfil our contracts and/or because it is in our legitimate business interest to do so or you have requested we do so
+We use any information submitted to us by you to provide you with further information by post and email about the products and services we offer which you have requested and/or which may be of interest to you.
+The lawful basis for such processing is to fulfil our contracts and/or because it is in our legitimate business interest to do so.

 Who your information might be shared with